VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+17-09-2025<br>
+Any task or Ask, Always think of ETA, Positive & Negative Outcomes, and What's Next Reward or Follow-up? <br>
+Not just skills, Communication is an essential skill for employment.

 16-09-2025<br>
 Wrote a review for RK's book 'Silent Nods, Lost Dollars'<br>
 TamizhVendan reach-out for role change!
 Meeting him was one of the drivers towards the change. <br>